 As always, when considering your grounding plans always follow the ARRL RF Guidelines.

 USA: Antenna Ships Free

-DX: Deep discounted Rates (examples)
+DX: Deep discounted Rates (examples available at checkout)

 Learn more about shipping rates, here: